nitrictech/docs/docs/getting-started.md

 ?
 Choose a template: official/Python - Starter
 ```

+We recommend using [Pipenv](https://pipenv.pypa.io/en/latest/) for dependency and virtual environment management for python.
+We have included it in our python templates.
+If you haven't installed it before, you can follow the [installation instructions](https://pipenv.pypa.io/en/latest/installation/#preferred-installation-of-pipenv).

-Navigate to the new project directory and install the dependencies:
+Now you can navigate to the new project directory and install the dependencies:

 ```bash
 cd hello-world